Reconstruction Alignment Improves Unified Multimodal Models: Related Work

 \subsection{Unified Multimodal Models (UMMs)}

 Unified multimodal model (UMM) is a backbone capable of multimodal understanding and generation within a single model or system~\citep{zhang2025unifiedmultimodalunderstandinggeneration}.
-Recent studies have explored different types of UMMs: \textbf{(I) AR}.
-Models like Chameleon tokenize images and predict them autoregressively in a next-token prediction way~\citep{team2024chameleon,qu2024tokenflow,janus,liquid}, while Show-o~\citep{showo} introduces a \emph{discrete-diffusion} schedule to improve the token prediction process. \textbf{(II) AR + Diffusion}.
-Models like Transfusion attach a diffusion (or flow-matching)~\citep{ddpm,flow} head to the shared transformer~\citep{zhou2025transfusion,ma2024janusflow}, while some UMMs keep pretrained MLLMs frozen and route its intermediate features with learnable queries to an external image generator~\citep{metaqueries,lin2025uniworld}. \textbf{(III) AR + MAR}.
+Recent studies have explored different types of UMMs: {\textbf{(I) Discrete UMM}}.
+Models like Chameleon tokenize images and predict them autoregressively in a next-token prediction way~\citep{team2024chameleon,qu2024tokenflow,janus,liquid}, while Show-o~\citep{showo} introduces a \emph{discrete-diffusion} schedule to improve the token prediction process. {\textbf{(II) Continuous UMM}}.
+Models like Transfusion attach a diffusion (or flow-matching)~\citep{ddpm,flow} head to the shared transformer~\citep{zhou2025transfusion,ma2024janusflow}, while some UMMs keep pretrained MLLMs frozen and route its intermediate features with learnable queries to an external image generator~\citep{metaqueries,lin2025uniworld}. {\textbf{(III) MAR UMM}}.
 Masked-autoregressive (MAR) ~\citep{li2024autoregressive} is a novel autoregressive image generation paradigm, which has been adopted by models like Harmon~\citep{wu2025harmon,fan2025unified,MMAR,wang2025skyworkunipicunifiedautoregressive}.